James0937/MPCS51044_Final/README.md

 ```
 Before the next execution.

+Also, you can don't play sticker but just use the function in the Image class to modify the input figure (like lighten/darken, saturate, change scale, etc.).
+This part is easy to understand, so just refer to the comments in main.cpp.

 # Intro to modern C++ elements in my implementation
 I applyed these knowledges into my project:
 * noexcept keyword for functions which won't raise an error